mjrotter4445/NYC-Bike-Sharing-Program-Dashboard/README.md

 **Further Analysis Recommendations**
 I would use this dashboard with a test group.
 I would see what questions came up with the audience and further develop the details, based on that feedback.
 Some ideas might include:
-   - Weather impact on Utilization (especially on low volume days, possibly remove those outliers)
+   - Weather impact on Utilization (especially on low volume days, possibly remove those outliers).
-   - Covid impact on Utilization from 2019 before, 2020 during and also 2021 to understand any possibly new needs that have surfaced.
+   - Covid impact on Utilization from 2019 before, 2020 during and also 2021 to understand any possible new needs that have surfaced.
    - How many bikes are and the "end of life" and would need to be replaced.
 Additional counts and charts could help with this capital planning work.